- posted by:

 Asserting perceived superiority because they’ve fathered a child or given birth and I haven’t: Just because you’ve given birth doesn’t negate my achievements.
 Parenthood isn’t something to feel superior about especially since people have been doing it for millions of years.
-I’m not trying to trivialise parenthood – parenthood is quite difficult (get an anxiety ridden kitten in a studio apartment and you’ll appreciate how hard parenthood is) but you really don’t have to act so superior about it.
+I’m not trying to trivialize parenthood – parenthood is quite difficult but you really don’t have to act so superior about it.
 Please don’t imply that not wanting children means we are lesser people or we aren’t “real adults”.
 I’ve heard this directed at me many times over.
 I’m not a lesser human being because I don’t want to be miserable with children I don’t want.

 “Can I go ahead of you in line?
 My CHILD is waiting for me!”: No wait your turn.